Iteratively raises $5.4M to help companies build data pipelines they can trust – TechCrunch

 Currently, Iteratively focuses on event streaming data for product and marketing analytics — the kind of data that typically flows into a Mixpanel, Amplitude or Segment.
 Iteratively itself sits at the origin of the data, say an app, and then validates the data and routes it to whatever third-party solution a company may use.
 That means the tool sits right where the data is generated, but this setup also means that none of the data ever flows through Iteratively’s own servers.

 “We don’t actually see the data,” Thompson stressed.
 “We’re not a data set processor.
-We’re a wrapper over the top of your own analytics pipeline or your own third party SaaS tools, but we verify the payloads as they flow through our SDK on the client.”
+We’re a wrapper over the top of your own analytics pipeline or your own third-party SaaS tools, but we verify the payloads as they flow through our SDK on the client.”

 Over time, though, that may change, he acknowledged and Iteratively may do some data processing as well, but likely with a focus on metadata and observability.

-Since the company doesn’t actually process any of the data itself, it’s charging customers by seat and not based on how many events moves they push through their pipelines, for example.
+Since the company doesn’t actually process any of the data itself, it’s charging customers by seat and not based on how many events move through their pipelines, for example.
 That may obviously change over time as the company looks into doing some data processing on its side as well.

 Currently, Iteratively has about 10 employees and plans to grow that to 20 by the end of the year.
 The company plans to hire across R&D, sales and marketing.

-“Iteratively‘s software has a unique approach to enabling company-wide collaboration and enforcing data quality,” said Grandient’s Bratun-Glennon.
+“Iteratively‘s software has a unique approach to enabling company-wide collaboration and enforcing data quality,” said Gradient’s Bratun-Glennon.
 “Going forward, we believe that intelligent analytics and data-driven business decision making will differentiate successful companies and best-in-class products.
 Iteratively‘s mission, product and team are poised to give each of their customers these capabilities.”